: Water for Waslala

 WfW - a good addition

-By El Porvenir Posted on Fri 22 Nov 2013, over 10 years ago
+By El Porvenir Posted on Fri 22 Nov 2013, about 11 years ago

 I don't know WfW closely, but I did recently meet Josh from Waslala and discussed their approach to water projects.
 I'll be interested to see the answers to Gilles' questions and Gilles has had more contact with them over the years; but from my long conversation with Josh, I have to admit I was impressed with WfW's approach and learning over the years.
 Certainly, as Josh pointed out to me, there are still learnings to pick up (which was why he reached out to us to chat), but I think they have the right attitude.
 I'd recommend them for membership.